sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

 * Install Ruby 2.0.0-p648
 * Install Rails 4.1.16
 * Set up Apache 2 to point to the new Ruby and Rails version
-* Move the manifest file to the current application directory
 * Adjust `config/deploy/production.rb`
 * Deploy the application
 * Migrate the database